tsn361/devsetup-pro/README.md

 Your system security remains intact - we just make it easier to use Ubuntu's built-in package manager.

 ## Vision
-Create a professional desktop application that simplifies developer environment setup on Ubuntu by replacing manual command-line installations with an intuitive graphical interface.
+Simplify developer environment setup on Ubuntu by providing an intuitive graphical interface that replaces complex command-line operations.

-**Future expansion:** macOS version as a premium/paid product

 ---